technicat/technicat.github.io/README.md

 # technicat.github.io

 Copyright (c) 2017 Technicat LLC.
 All Rights Reserved.
+(This is not open source)

 The GitHub page for Technicat LLC.
 Used as the main company web site.